South Korea foundation seeks apology letter from Abe over 'comfort women' | The Japan Times

-SEOUL – A South Korean foundation recently launched to support former “comfort women” has asked the Japanese government for Prime Minister Shinzo Abe to write a “letter of apology” to the victims, a foundation official said Monday.
+SEOUL – A South Korean foundation recently launched to support former “comfort women” has asked the Japanese government for Prime Minister Shinzo Abe to write a “letter of apology” to the victims, a foundation official said.

 Japan late last month disbursed ¥1 billion to the Reconciliation and Healing Foundation under a landmark bilateral deal struck last December over the women who were forced into wartime brothels for the Japanese military.